 - At a larger scale, Software Defined Networking SDN. - Key idea, separate management and data planes - Forwarding switch and separate server function - Allow forwarding policies to be updated at runtime using standard protocols and description formats (software defined) - Allows much greater flexibility than the standard router paradigm when needed.

 Lastly

-- Check access to the lab - If you are registered on the course at course start, you should have access - We are still building the machines, more precise information about the USB images etc. will come soon. - If you have never seen Linux before, start playing with it now to save time later......
+- Check access to the lab - If you are registered on the course at course start, you should have access - If you have never seen Linux before, start playing with it now to save time later......